fakecore/mpmc-ringbuf/readme.md

 # Ringbuf
-A Rust SPMC ringbuf queue with topic subscription
+A Rust MPMC ringbuf queue with topic subscription

 ## feature